 4. How Many Instruments Do You Hear?

 In this game, the object is to listen to and identify different instruments.
-Your child will need to have had some exposure to instruments to recognize the basic ones.
+Children will need to have had some exposure to instruments to recognize the basic ones.

-You can also play clippings of instruments on YouTube to teach your child some of them, but real-life instruments will be far more meaningful.
+You can also play clippings of instruments on YouTube to teach kids some of them, but real-life instruments will be far more meaningful.

-- Any song with instruments will do (try to search on YouTube for the instrumental version of songs).
+- Choose a song with various instruments in it (try to search on YouTube for the instrumental version of songs).

-- At the end of the song, compare drawings and see who heard the most instruments.
+- At the end of the song, compare drawings and see what instruments were heard.

 5. Match the Sounds